An adapted excerpt from the first chapter of How to Bullyproof Your Classroom

 It’s important to model respectful behavior toward all students, including children who are being unkind.
 Disrespect, a harsh tone, or sarcastic words can escalate the mean behaviors you’re trying to stop.
 When, instead, you use calm and matter-of-fact tone, words, and body language, you model behaviors that promote a climate of respect.
 Here are two strategies to try:

 Notice, in the above example, that the teacher referred to the classroom rules.
 Having a set of rules that children are invested in is crucial to preventing mean behaviors.
 When children understand that rules can help keep everyone safe, referring to those rules can provide a solid framework for stopping small cruelties.
 It can also avoid a power struggle with the student: It’s the rules, not the teacher, saying to stop the mean behavior.
-(For more about creating classroom rules that children connect to and believe in, see Chapter Three of How to Bullyproof Your Classroom, the book Rules in School, or browse free resources on this topic.)
+(For more about creating classroom rules that children connect to and believe in, see Chapter Three of How to Bullyproof Your Classroom or the book Rules in School.)

 As with any other strategy for stopping gateway behaviors, logical consequences work best when used in a matter-of-fact, nonpunitive way.
 The goal is to teach children a better way to behave, not to shame them.
 Here are some important guidelines.